Etiquette Old and New

 Now he lays down the law as to female wear in the country:

 “The bonnet may still, though plan, and perhaps of straw or whalebone, be becoming.
-The hat, now so prevalent used, admits of some decoration… long feathers, even in the most tranquil scenes are not inappropriate.”
+The hat, now so prevalent used, admits of some decoration… long feathers, even in the most tranquil scenes aren't inappropriate.”

 (For beagling or hiking and other country pursuits we suppose.)